Signatureglobal (India) Limited (NSE:SIGNATURE)

 • Q2 25/26

-Sales reached INR 46.6 billion in H1 FY2026, with strong collections and a robust launch pipeline for H2.
-Gross profit margin improved to 29%, and net debt remains low, supported by a successful INR 8.75 billion NCD raise.
-Confident in meeting FY2026 guidance.
+Sales reached INR 46.6 billion in H1 FY2026, with strong collections and robust launch pipeline.
+Gross profit margin improved to 29%, and net debt is expected to reach zero within 15 months.
+Management remains confident in meeting FY2026 guidance for sales, launches, and revenue.

 • Q1 25/26